-Eric Patterson is a research fellow at the Berkley Center for Religion, Peace, and World Affairs.
-He is also a professor at and the former dean of the Robertson School of Government at Regent University in Virginia Beach, Virginia.
+Eric Patterson is executive vice president of the Religious Freedom Institute and a research fellow at the Berkley Center for Religion, Peace, and World Affairs.
+He is scholar-at-large and former dean of the Robertson School of Government at Regent University in Virginia Beach, Virginia.
 His research and teaching focuses on religion and politics, ethics and international affairs, and just war theory in the context of contemporary conflict.
 He has written or edited 13 books, including: Just American Wars: Ethical Dilemmas in U.S. Military History (2018), Ashgate Companion on Military Ethics (2015, with James Turner Johnson), Military Chaplains in Afghanistan, Iraq, and Beyond (2014), Ending Wars Well: Just War Thinking and Post-Conflict (2012), Ethics Beyond War's End (2012), and Politics in a Religious World: Toward a Religiously Literate U.S. Foreign Policy (2011).
 Other books include Debating the War of Ideas (with John Gallagher, 2009) and Just War Thinking: Morality and Pragmatism in the Struggle Against Contemporary Threats (2007).

 Previously, Patterson spent nearly four years as associate director of the Berkley Center, leading two Berkley Center initiatives: one on Religion, Conflict, and Peace and the latter involving Government Outreach.
 The former is devoted to teaching and scholarship on the intersection of religion, conflict, and peace and includes the development of teaching resources, including 20 case studies and nine film guides available for classroom use.
 The Government Outreach program, which brings expertise and resources on religion and world affairs to government agencies, has resulted in seminars and presentations at the Armed Forces Chaplains Center, National Defense University, the Foreign Service Institute, the Naval Postgraduate School, and numerous other government audiences.